 - July – September

 Any changes you make will go into effect on the first day of the following month.
 If you are unhappy with this switch, you’ll have to wait until the next period to make another change.

 If you’d like to make a change from October through December, you’ll have to do it during Medicare’s standard enrollment period, which is October 15 – December 7.
 Any changes made during that time will go into effect on January 1.

 To switch to a different Medicare Part D plan, call the new provider to find out their requirements to join.
 Once you’ve successfully enrolled in a new plan, you don’t need to do anything else.
-You will be automatically disenrolled from your current plan.
+You’ll be automatically disenrolled from your current plan.
 Your coverage will switch over at the beginning of the next month.

 What If You Have Other Prescription Drug Coverage?

-If you have (or are eligible for) another type of prescription coverage, it’s important for you to talk to your current plan provider to learn how joining a Medicare Drug Plan may affect your current coverage.
+If you have (or are eligible for) another type of prescription coverage, it’s important to talk to your current plan provider to learn how joining a Medicare Drug Plan may affect your current coverage.

 What If You Decide To Decline Medicare Part D Coverage?

 You have the option to decline a Medicare Drug Plan completely.
-If you decide that you don’t want either the plan Medicare has selected for you or any other Medicare Drug Plan, you need to call Medicare and tell them you’d like to decline Medicare prescription drug coverage.
+If you decide that you don’t want either the plan Medicare has selected for you or any other Medicare Drug Plan, you need to call Medicare and tell them you’d like to decline prescription drug coverage.

 If you decline Medicare Part D coverage but then change your mind, you can re-enroll.
 As long as you are eligible for Medicaid, you can join a Medicare drug plan at any time throughout the year.
-But, if you lose your Medicaid eligibility, you may have to pay a penalty in order to rejoin.
+But, if you lose your Medicaid eligibility, you may have to pay a penalty to rejoin.

 Getting Independent Part D Help